redfords/c-interpreter/README.md

 ## C Interpreter

-C interpreter written in Lisp
+C interpreter written in Lisp.

+All functions can be run on [JSCL](https://jscl-project.github.io/), a Common Lisp implementation on JavaScript.

 ### Resources